 3. Take a drive.
-Drive the Old Mine Road, which used to connect Kingston, New York with the Delaware Water Gap and legend has it was used by the Lenape Indians, miners, and soldiers in the Revolution and French and Indian Wars.
+Drive the Old Mine Road, which used to connect Kingston, New York with the Delaware Water Gap and legend has it was used by the Lenape Indians, miners, and soldiers in the American Revolution and French and Indian War.
 Now there are fifteen stops along the way, including many of the historic buildings of the park.

 Image above: Evening sunset over Long Pond, New Jersey side of the Delaware Water Gap National Recreation Area.
 Courtesy National Park Service.